-Open-aired courtyard and gathering spaces lead to four sublimely private bedrooms.
+Open-aired courtyard and gathering spaces lead to five sublimely private bedrooms.
 Stunning views with beachfront access complete this property.
 Striking design and secluded privacy coupled with first-class amenities make Limin’ da Coconut the perfect paradise hideaway.
 Don’t forget to spend an evening on the beautiful rooftop terrace where you can enjoy the stars of a clear Caribbean night sky.

-One of the island’s top attractions, there are actually 33 beaches on this 26km stretch, but it doesn’t matter where you spend the day here since they all have gorgeous white sand and turquoise water.
+One of the island’s top attractions, there are 33 beaches on this 26km stretch, but it doesn’t matter where you spend the day here since they all have gorgeous white sand and turquoise water.
 There are also many restaurants nearby.

 If you’re looking for nightlife, then The Elvis Beach Bar is the place to go.
 Known as party central, it has a restaurant with a rooftop patio.
-If you want to hear live music, head to The Pumphouse, a favourite among locals and visitors alike.
+If you want to hear live music, head to The Pumphouse, a favorite among locals and visitors alike.

 While there are 6 marine parks and 9 dive wrecks off Anguilla, if you have time for just 1 dive, head for this wreck, a Spanish Galleon that is now covered in coral.
 Snorkeling is also an option here since there are many calm bays and beaches.